Christina Rossetti: Early life

-Christina Rossetti was born at 38 Charlotte Street (now 110 Hallam Street), London, to Gabriele Rossetti, a poet and a political exile from Vasto, Abruzzo, Italy, since 1824, and Frances Polidori, the sister of Lord Byron's friend and physician John William Polidori.
-She had two brothers and a sister: Dante Gabriel became an influential artist and poet, and William Michael and Maria both became writers.
-Christina, the youngest, and a lively child, dictated her first story to her mother before she had learnt to write.
+Christina Rossetti was born on 5 December 1830 at 38 Charlotte Street (now 110 Hallam Street), London.
+Her father was Gabriele Rossetti, a poet and political exile from Vasto, Italy, and her mother was Frances Polidori, the sister of John William Polidori.

+Christina was the youngest of four children: Maria Francesca was the eldest, born in 1827; then Gabriel Charles Dante (later known as Dante Gabriel) in 1828; and William Michael in 1829.

+The children were brought up in the Protestant faith.
+Their mother was very devout, although their father, a lapsed Catholic, held unorthodox religious views.
+The family's often heated discussions over differing aspects of religion made a deep impression on the young Christina.

+Education

-Rossetti was educated at home by her mother and father through religious works, classics, fairy tales and novels.
-Rossetti delighted in the works of Keats, Scott, Ann Radcliffe and Matthew Lewis.
-The influence of the work of Dante Alighieri, Petrarch and other Italian writers filled the home and influenced Rossetti's later writing.
-Their household was open to visiting Italian scholars, artists and revolutionaries.
-The family homes in Bloomsbury at no. 38 and later no. 50 Charlotte (Hallam) Street (now demolished) were within easy reach of Madame Tussauds, London Zoo and the newly opened Regent's Park, which she visited regularly.
-Unlike her parents, Rossetti felt at home in London and was seemingly happy.
+The Rossetti siblings enjoyed a close relationship, and together they produced a family magazine called the Hodge Podge.
+All four were interested in creating poetry, stories and illustrations.
+Christina was a precocious child, known for her fiery temper, who dictated her first story to her mother before she learnt to write.
+Though her brothers were educated at boarding school, Christina and her sister Maria were educated at home by their parents.
+Christina read a variety of religious works, and also classics, fairy tales and novels.
+She delighted in the works of Keats, Scott, Ann Radcliffe and Matthew Lewis.
+The household was a bohemian one, open to visiting Italian scholars, artists and revolutionaries.
+The influence of Dante Alighieri, Petrarch and other Italian writers filled the home and influenced Christina's later writing.
+The family home in Bloomsbury was within easy reach of Madame Tussauds, London Zoo and the newly opened Regent's Park, which Christina visited frequently.
+Unlike her parents, she felt at home in London and was seemingly happy during her early years.